hackclub/hackclub/workshops/beat_maker/README.md

 _Preview of the DrumPad/Beat Maker we are going to be creating._

-In this workshop, you're going to create a drum pad/beatmaker that plays actual sounds in less than 230 lines of code.
+In this workshop, you're going to create a drum pad/beatmaker that plays sounds in less than 230 lines of code.

 [Link to demo](https://BeatMaker.emmanuel39hanks.repl.co)